picocms/Pico/content-sample/index.md

 5. Make sure to exclude the blog articles from your page navigation.
 You can achieve this by adding `{% if not page starts with "blog/" %}...{% endif %}` to the navigation loop.

+## Customization

+Pico is highly customizable in two different ways: On the one hand you can change Picos apperance by using themes, on the other hand you can add new functionality by using plugins.
+Doing the former includes changing Picos HTML, CSS and JavaScript, the latter mostly consists of PHP programming.

+This is all Greek to you?
+Don't worry, you don't have to spend time on these techie talk - it's very easy to use one of the great themes or plugins others developed and released to the public.
+Please refer to the next sections for details.

 ### Themes